 - 1. Removal will be easier if rear of crane is slightly higher than front of crane travel rear of crawlers onto blocking approximately 1 in (25 mm) high. - 2.
-Remove step from carbody counterweight under crane counterweight. - 3.
-Perform the following steps in the operator's cab:
+Remove step from carbody counterweight under crane counterweight.

-- a.
+- 3. Perform following steps in operator's cab: - a.
 Turn off boom hoist (Drum 4) park switch. - b.
 Turn on setup remote control in function mode screen of main display. - c.
-If not already done, fully raise mast arms (2, View B) using switch in the operator's cab. - 4.
-Lower assembly block (4, View B) onto the ground. - 5.
-Disconnect load line from mast (1) and from assembly block (4) and lay load line on ground in front of crane. - 6.
-BOOM UP slowly with boom hoist control to lower mast over center to rear.
-Pay out load line as required. - 7.
-Stop lowering mast when it contacts gantry (View B). - 8.
-Fully lower mast arms (2, View B) using switch in the operator's cab. - 9.
-Fully extend gantry cylinders (5) with remote control until rods are snug against gantry pockets (6).
+If not already done, fully raise mast arms (2, View C) using switch in operator's. - 4.
+Lower mast (boom down) to a minimum of 150°

+Mast must be positioned at this angle so it does not contact mast arms when gantry is lowered.
+Otherwise, damage will occur.

+- 5. Fully extend gantry cylinders (5, View B) with remote control until rod ends are snug against gantry. - 6.
+Remove pins (6, View B) from storage and pin cylinder rods ends to gantry.